steerpike100/cy-independent-tests/README.md

    ```
 This will read the .nvmrc file in the project directory and use the specified Node.js version.

+## Environment Variables
+The project uses the `dotenv` library for easy management of environment variables.
+All secrets should be
+stored in the `.env` file in the project root.
+This file is ignored by git and should never be committed to the repository.
+Alternatively, setup a run configuration in VSCode's launch.json file to pass environment variables to the Cypress runner.
+Secrets
+should be received in a Jenkins pipeline script using the convenience methods (TBC)

 ## Running Tests

 You can run Cypress tests using any of the scripts within the `package.json`: